libratbag/libratbag/doc/dbus.rst

         :type: s
         :flags: read-write, mutable

         The name of this profile.
+If the name is the empty string, the profile name cannot be changed.

 .. attribute:: Enabled